cs4372/ios-study-guide/swift/Automatic-Reference-Count/Automatic-Reference-Count.md

 ## Automatic Reference Count (ARC)

 - Swift uses ARC to track and manage your app's memory usage
-- keeps track of classes instances and decides when it is safe to deallocate the class instancesit monitors.
+- keeps track of classes instances and decides when it is safe to deallocate the class instances it monitors.
 It does this by counting the references of each class instance.
 - Reference counting applies only to instances of classes.
 ARC does not increase or decrease the reference count for values types, like struct or enum, because they are copied when assigned.

 ### Functions of ARC